dustinpfister/blog_posts/_posts/canvas-arc.md

 ### 1.2 - Using the canvas arc method

 The canvas arc method takes up to six arguments.
 The first two arguments given to the arc method set the center x and center y values of the arc.
-The third argument is the radius of the arc, and then the next two arguments after that is the beginning and ending angle in radians.
-The last optional argument is used to set clockwise of counter clockwise direction of the arc.
+The third argument is the radius of the arc from that center point set with the first two arguments, and then the next two arguments after that is the beginning and ending angle in radians.
+The last optional argument is used to set clockwise of counter clockwise direction of the arc between the start and ending angles of the arc, in other words drawing a pac man like shape or a wedge like shape that will fit in pac mans mouth.

 ```html
 <html>